 Thales has five certified security printing sites worldwide (ISO 14298 INTERGRAF).

-As a result, the company can offer clients unrivaled business continuity and global supply chain integrity for the production of a wide range of innovative documents, including ePassports and eID cards.
+As a result, the company can offer clients unrivaled business continuity and global supply chain integrity to produce a wide range of innovative documents, including ePassports and eID cards.

-Typically, Thales works together with its client's security features experts to make the best possible selection of features to match the client's needs.
+Typically, Thales works with its security features experts to make the best possible selection of features to match the client's needs.

 The goal is that the product and its authenticity can be indisputably trusted.